|Cowlitz County is NOT currently offering an in-person ex parte docket.|

 Process for obtaining an Emergency Domestic Violence Protection Order

-Petitioners should file their petitions and related documents with the Clerk's office who will schedule them for appearance on the ex parte docket that day or the following court day.
-If your order is signed earlier than the appearance set, you will be notified and are not required to appear.
+Petitioners should file their petitions and related documents with the Clerk's office who will schedule them for appearance on the Protection Order Hearing Docket that day or the following court day and petitioners should appear via Zoom.
+You can find the Zoom information on our webpage at www.cowlitzsuperiorcourt.us/zoom.
+If your order is signed earlier than the appearance set, you will be notified by the Clerk's office and are not required to appear.

 Process for obtaining an Emergency Order (other than a Domestic Violence Protection Order)